 Top 10 Countdown Oral Presentation Template

-Do you want to access a website that provides links to the latest Indonesian hits along with their lyrics and YouTube videos?
-For the latest in the Indonesian music scene, click on the link below.
+Do you want to access a website that provides links to audio files of all the old Indonesian hits along with links to their YouTube videos?
+If you are feeling nostalgic for the old Indonesian pop music scene, click on the link below.

 Pop music reflects the mood of an age, along with societal and cultural issues and values.
 No-one can argue the fact that Indonesia has undergone enormous changes as a society since the fall of the New Order government of Suharto, but this selection of popular hits from the late 1980's through to the 1990's mirror issues, situations or cultural mores that are still important in the lives of modern Indonesians.
 Each video clip has been accompanied by the lyrics and their English translation.